Method-ofcl/soulmask-server-arm64/README.md

-# Soulmask docker dedicated server for ARM64 architecture
+# Soulmask docker dedicated server for ARM64

 This repository provides a Docker image for running Soulmask server on ARM64 architecture (tested on Raspberry Pi5) As SteamCMD does not support ARM architecture - This is the Way!